Gary won’t be leaving me for a young floozy tonight. At least not until after dinner.

 A little cornstarch will help a thinner sauce thicken in the pan, a little acid (rice vinegar, lemon juice) at the end is often a nice note, but truly, you should untether yourself from a written recipe after making a few stir fries and see what you come up with.
 It’s very liberating, and other than watching that things don’t become too salty, you’ll find it surprisingly easy to come up with something wonderful.

-Other Stir Fries We Have Known and Loved:
+Other Stir Fry Recipes We Have Known and Loved:

 - Chicken Stir Fry with Peanuts